-We updated our Asset Management strategy during 2019/20 and implemented our action plan.
-Priority has been given to health and safety measures including any recommended fire prevention works.
+Our stock condition and Asset Management Strategy inform our priorities, which continue to focus on health and safety measures, including any recommended fire prevention works.
 As a result of retendering, the specification for our accommodation services has changed in some cases.
 We have additional bed spaces for young people with complex needs and in June 2021 were commissioned to provide a ground-breaking Transitions Hub for serially excluded young people in Birmingham.
+This work is ongoing.